 Join us at noon for a book discussion/playgroup time.
 Moms can have light lunch and coffee while they discuss the month’s selection and children can have lunch and juice/water and play or do a craft.
 The group will meet in the Children’s Room and three staff members will be present.
 Our selection for Monday, March 3rd will be Tell the Wolves I’m Home by Carol Rifka Brunt.
 Monday, March 31st at noon the title discussed will be Coming Clean by Kimberly Rae Miller.
 The April 28th book is The Monuments Men by Robert Edsel.
 You do need to register for this group so that we can order the books and the food.
 To register call Alyce or Izzi at 781-596-8867.

 Dinner Detectives, the Swampscott Public Library’s mystery book group, will meet on Tuesday, March 4th at 6:00pm and discuss the theme, The Sky’s the Limit and Mystery.
-The April meeting will be Tuesday, Apirl 1st at 6:00pm and the topic will be Immigrants and Foreigners and Mystery.
+The April meeting will be Tuesday, Apirl 1st at 6:00pm and the topic will be Immigrants and Hunters and Mystery.
 New members are always welcome.
 You bring your dinner and we supply the dessert and coffee.

 The Swampscott Library Book Group led by Izzi Abrams will meet in March on Tuesday, March 25th at 7:00pm to discuss The Monuments Men by Robert Edsel.
 On Tuesday, April 29th at 7:00pm, we will discuss We are Water by Wally Lamb.

 Interested in a day time book club at the library?
 Our afternoon book club meets the third Tuesday of the month at 1:00pm.
 The March meeting will be Tuesday, March 18th at 1:00pm and we’ll discuss Songs of Willow Frost by Jamie Ford.
-The April book will be The Kept by James Scott.
+The April book will be The Girl You Left Behind by Jojo Moyes.
 The April meeting will be Tuesday, April 15th at 1:00pm.

 Join the Needlers, a knitting group at the Swampscott Public Library.
 This group meets every Wednesday at 10:30am to noon.
 Whether you have a project that you are working on, want to knit for a local charity, or you want to learn how to knit, please join our group.